Q: When may I elect the provisions of Internal Revenue Code Section 165(i) which allows me to deduct disaster related losses in the prior year?

 A: Taxpayers who sustain losses attributable to a disaster occurring in an area subsequently declared by the President of the United States to be a federally declared disaster area that warrants assistance by the federal government under the Robert T. Stafford Disaster Relief and Emergency Assistance Act may elect Section 165(i) treatment.
 For purposes of 165(i), a disaster includes an event declared by the President as a major disaster or emergency.

-A: The IRS expedites processing of amended returns notated with the appropriate disaster information, i.e. “Midwestern Disaster Area."
+A: The IRS expedites processing of amended returns notated with the appropriate disaster information, on the top of page one of Form 1040X, i.e. “Midwestern Disaster Area."
 The timeframe is generally 60 days.

 A: A taxpayer may claim a casualty loss deduction for the first time on an amended original return as long as the amended return is timely filed.
 That casualty loss must be reduced by insurance and other reimbursements.